tster/cid-docs-pages/subprotocol-creation.md

 Canto Identity Subprotocols are loosely defined smart contracts which use NFTs called subprotocolNFTs to represent identity traits.
 Users include these identity traits in their on-chain identities by adding pointers to them to their cidNFTs.

-The interface for Subprotocols is based on the [Solmate ERC721 standard](https://github.com/transmissions11/solmate/blob/main/src/tokens/ERC721.sol) and is outlined in `CidSubprotocolNFT.sol`:
+The interface for Subprotocols implements the ERC721 standard and is outlined in `CidSubprotocolNFT.sol`:

 ```solidity
 import "solmate/tokens/ERC721.sol";